ziapeltagames/lavender-hack/docs/CORE.md

 ## Keep Criticals and Fumbles

-Other situations may allow a player to add to the result in various ways, or re-roll the result.
+Other situations may allow a player to modify the result in various ways, or re-roll the result.
 This may allow them to change a miss into a weak success or a weak success into a strong success.
 However, **fumbles and criticals can't be altered after the roll**.
 That's the result.

 ## General Tests